-2.12.3 Incentives for Prompt Payment
+Incentives for Prompt Payment

-Section 168 of the Local Government Act 1989 provides that incentives may be offered by Council for payment of rates and charges before the due dates.
+Section 168 of The Act provides that incentives may be offered by Council for payment of rates and charges before the due dates.

 No incentives are offered by Council for the payment of rates and charges before the dates.